 You can develop masses in your hand and wrist, but 95% of them are benign.
 The most common growth in your wrist is a ganglion cyst.
 While they’re not cancerous, ganglion cysts can be quite painful and limit movement.

-If you’re suffering from any kind of wrist pain or injury, call Barrington Orthopedic Specialists today or book a consultation online.
+If you’re suffering from any kind of wrist pain or injury, call Barrington Orthopedic Specialists today.